Take part in arthritis research

 How do I know if it is a good research project?

-If you’re a participant, you can find out if the study has been approved by an ethics committee.
+If you’re a participant, you can find out if a project has been approved by an ethics committee.
 It’s their job to look after your rights and well-being.
 The ethics committee will look at the information you’ll be given and check that it contains all the information you’ll need to make a decision about taking part in the research.
 It will make sure that the information is presented in a fair and balanced way.
-NHS research projects can't start without this approval.
+Research projects can't start without this approval.

-If you decide you don’t want to be involved in a particular study, you don’t have to take part.
-Whether you were approached or you volunteered yourself, you can choose to leave the project at any point.
-No one will be offended, and you don’t have to give a reason.
+You decide if you want to be involved in a particular project, you don’t have to take part.
+Whether you were approached or you volunteered yourself, you can choose to leave the project at any point, and you don’t have to give a reason.
 It won’t affect your normal care and it doesn’t mean that you can’t take part in research in future.